 Check your inbox.
 You’ll see dozens of cold emails written by foolhardy marketers, thinking that just because they use your first name and company name, it’s “personalized” and going to get your attention.
 Right?

-Yet none of this works to get anyone’s attention UNLESS you speak to their unique needs and problems.
+Yet none of this works to get anyone’s attention (and thereby grow your business) UNLESS you speak to their unique needs and problems.

 I worked with someone who, for the longest time, thought his clients wanted to “get rich.”
 I told him that it was too vague, and is similar to yelling: “Hey, man!” in a crowded room and expect everyone to turn around.